PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 How do campers get around during camp?

-Campers will be supervised as they walk to and from the dorms to the athletic facilities and fields.
+Campers will be supervised as they walk to and from the dorms, dining hall and athletic facilities.

 Do I need to complete paperwork if my child drives to camp, walks to camp or bikes to camp?